 To restart our instance, we can use the same command:

 And we can see that our instance is now running.

 Now that the application is running, we can do the following:

 $ docker-compose ps

 This command shows us the machine states of the application.

 We can see that our machine is now running our application, and we can see its state.

 To inspect the contents of our source code, we can use the following command:

 This command will output the content of our /vault/code directory.

-Now that you know how to run and deploy a containerized application using Docker, it is time to look at an example of a fully automated containerized application in a future article.
-In the meantime, to advance your understanding and practical experience of DevOps tools, consider the Post Graduate Program in DevOps.
+Now that you know how to use Docker to run and deploy a containerized application, it is time to look at an example of a fully automated containerized application in a future article.
+In the meantime, to advance your understanding and practical experience of DevOps tools and the benefits of Docker, consider the Post Graduate Program in DevOps.
 This is a comprehensive certification program offered in partnership with Caltech CTME.